teri-lynn/teri-lynn.github.com/_posts/2014-08-11-lemon-blueberry-protein-cake.md

 ###Recipe

 Preheat the oven to 350 degrees and lightly grease a brownie pan with coconut oil.
 Blend all the ingredients except the blueberries in a high speed blender until smooth.
 Mix in the blueberries by hand and then pour into the pan and bake for 30-35 minutes at 350 degrees.
 The cake will be creamier if you cook it for a shorter time; overcooking can dry it out.
-Use a knife to check with the pie is ready.
+Use a knife to check with the cake is ready.
 The knife will come out slightly gooey when ready, if you want creamier squares.
-Store the pie in the fridge.
+Store the cake in the fridge.

 - 2 - 3 ripe bananas
 - 1/2 - 3/4 cup lemon juice